 The industry leading services that SMA provides with their Solar Sunny Boy allow you to have peace of mind when your power goes out.
-Their team of professional installers will get your installed quickly and easily, or you can order it and install in yourself for the DIY installers.
+Their team of professional installers will get your generator installed quickly and easily, or you can order it and install in yourself.

 - Max.
 Usable DC Power: 5150 W